Best Practices When You Want to Convert Bedroom Into Closet Space

 $ Bedroom to closet conversions should cost no more than designing and installing a custom walk in closet with similar features and size.
 Please refer to our earlier post titled "Understanding Custom Closet Pricing" to learn more.

 Closet Works is Chicagolands' largest and most experienced provider of custom storage solutions.
 Since 1987, we have been helping homeowners by creating custom closets, pantries, bookcases and more to help create a better, less stessful lifestyle.
-Great ideas to "Organize Your Life" and examples of our custom closets ideas and other organization ideas can be found throughout our website.
+Great ideas to "Organize Your Life" and examples of how to turn a room into a closet and other organization ideas can be found throughout our website.
 For more information on Closet Works call toll-free at 800-4-CLOSET (800-425-6738).

 Want to Learn More?
 SUBSCRIBE Receive these tips monthly in your email!